USS Pigeon (ASR-6): Fate

 After the fall of Bataan, Pigeon's crew spent the days on shore and returned to their ship for night operations that included dumping Philippine currency in the channel south of Corregidor.
 She continued to serve until the afternoon of 4 May, when a bomb from a dive bomber exploded on her starboard quarter.
-She sank in eight minutes but her crew was on shore.
+She sank in eight minutes but her crew was safe on shore.

-The Japanese later captured the sailors but many survived the war.
+The Japanese later captured the sailors, Many survived the war.

 Lt.
 Comdr.
 Frank Alfred Davis carried on the fighting tradition and valor of his command while interned at the infamous prisoner-of-war camp at Cabanatuan, Philippine Islands.
 He built a powerful underground organization to obtain food, medicines and communications of all kinds.
 He volunteered for command of a firewood detail, and despite the constant surveillance of Japanese guards, succeeded in smuggling into camp tremendous amounts of food and other necessities to his fellow prisoners.
-His great personal valor and grave concern for others at a great risk to his own life contributed to the welfare and morale of all prisoners on Luzon and saved countless lives before he died on 14 December 1944.
+His great personal valor and grave concern for others at a great risk to his own life contributed to the welfare and morale of all prisoners on Luzon and saved countless lives before he died on 14 December 1944 aboard the hell-ship Oryoku Maru.
 Lt.
 Comdr.
 Davis received the Navy Cross for his intrepid fight on Canopus and Pigeon and was posthumously awarded the Legion of Merit for his courageous and dedicated service to fellow prisoners.